IASRobolab/ai_utils/README.md

 (DCNv2 and DCNv2_latest directories).
 Choose the version you need to use:
 - DCNv2 is used for OLDER GPU architectures (compatible with older pytorch version)
-- DCNv2_latest is used for NEWER GPU architectures (compatible with latest pytorch version) please substitute YOUR_DCNv2_FOLDER with DCNv2 or DCNv2_latest in the following
+- DCNv2_latest is used for NEWER GPU architectures (compatible with latest pytorch version)

-To install it, run:
+To install it, substitute YOUR_DCNv2_FOLDER with DCNv2 or DCNv2_latest in the following:
 ```
   cd YOUR_YOLACT_PATH/yolact/external/YOUR_DCNv2_FOLDER
   python setup.py build develop